Active Schools Week

 School- Community links:

-Nenagh CBS works closely with a number of sporting organisations within the local community whilst working towards our Active School Flag.
-This year we have had coaching from the G.A.A, F.A.I, Black Eagle Judo, Nenagh Olympic Athletic Club and the I.R.F.U.
+CBS Primary School works closely with a number of sporting organisations within the local community whilst working towards our Active School Flag.
+We receive regular coaching from the G.A.A, F.A.I, Black Eagle Judo, Nenagh Olympic Athletic Club and the I.R.F.U.

-Every class in the school gets the chance to develop their hurling skills in partnership with local hurling coach Bertie Sherlock.
+Every class in the school gets the chance to develop their hurling and football skills in partnership with local hurling coach Pat McCormack and Nenagh Eire Og.
 The school also has u13 and u11 teams entered in the Cumann na mBunscol competitions as well as various blitzes throughout the year.

 The school enters various Cumann na mBunscol competitions at the u11 and u13 level.
 The school has had great success over the years, winning the u13 county final in 2017.

-Our school partnered with local FAI coaches to provide the pupils in our school with soccer coaching.
+Our school partners with local FAI coaches to provide the pupils in our school with soccer coaching.
 The school also enters a team in the Spar 5 aside competition.
 The school has had lots of success in soccer tournaments recently, most notably winning county and Munster titles in 2017, representing the province in the Aviva stadium.
 The school also takes part in various blitzes throughout the year.
-There is also a lunchtime league which boys from 4th to 6th class take part in every week.
+There is also a lunchtime league which boys take part in every week.

-We partnered with local rugby coach Pat from Nenagh Ormond RFC to provide the boys in our school access to rugby coaching.
+We partnered with local rugby coach Pat Fitzpatrick from Nenagh Ormond RFC to provide the pupils in our school access to rugby coaching.
 Over the course of 5 weeks each class learns the rules, skills and sportsmanship of rugby.
 The school compete in various rugby blitzes during the year.

 Our school teamed up with Black Eagle Judo to provide each class with 5 weeks of Judo lessons.
 It allows the children in our school to develop their strength, flexibility, speed and balance in a fun and different way.
 Pupils learn not only the skills of Judo but also the culture and customs of this unique sport.

-Every class in Nenagh CBS is given the opportunity to partake in 5 weeks of swimming lessons at Nenagh Leisure Centre.
+Every class in CBS Primary School Nenagh is given the opportunity to partake in 6 weeks of swimming lessons at Nenagh Leisure Centre.